Loading course content...

 color: blue;

-}Each HTML elements can also be placed under multiple classes, separated by space characters.
-This enables you to create different combinations:
+}Each HTML element can also be placed under multiple classes, separated by space characters.
+This allows you to create different combinations like this:

 <body>